xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-10-gutless-vile-apparition-katorga-and-tumour-at-spit.md

 <a href="http://tumour.bandcamp.com/">Tumour</a>
 <br>
 <br>
 Early Saturday evening, a crowd began to gather outside Spit in Footscray for an extreme metal DIY show, played by four local Naarm bands.
-After leaving Sharetea with a strawberry fruit tea with lychee and strawberry pearls (thanks for the recommendation, Holly), I headed to the door to buy my ticket.
+Leaving the nearby Sharetea (with a strawberry fruit tea with lychee and strawberry pearls), I headed to the door to buy my ticket.
 Being more familiar with the local emo scene, the poster's promise of "death metal" definitely caught my attention.

 ![poster](/images/gutlessposter1.jpg)

 With doors opening at 7:00, the venue quickly reached its capacity of around 100 people.
 The night opened with Tumour, who plunged the audience into the deep end immediately with their extreme death metal sound.
-They kept the energy high as a mosh pit broke out early into their set.
+They kept the energy high as a mosh pit formed early into their set.
 <br><br>
 Slowing things down as they approached the end, they promised the audience two more songs.
 The first of these was droning, slow-tempoed, and heavy, with clear doom influence, that let the crowd momentarily catch their breath.
 However, their brief respite didn’t last long as they closed with a final song that was faster and far more violent, ending their set on a brutal peak.